xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-modsecurity.rst

 as configuration files.
 More information is available in the README file in the `activated_rules` directory.

-We now need to link our desired rulesets into our included locations.
+Once this is done, link the desired rulesets into the newly included locations.
-For example, to add rules designed to protect against SQL injection attacks, we will link in the `sql_injection_attacks` file:
+For example, to add rules designed to protect against SQL injection attacks, link in the `sql_injection_attacks` file:

 .. code::